mukanov8/Umami-cs473/README.md

 # Umami-cs473
-[WIP] A platform for collaborative home training developed as a term team project for Intro to Social Computing class at KAIST
+[WIP] A website for collaborative home training developed as a term team project for Intro to Social Computing class at KAIST